vaishnavisharma6/vaishnavisharma6.github.io/musings.markdown

 **05-02-2025: Freedom**
 *"I've found that there is always some beauty left-- in nature, sunshine, freedom, in yourself; these can all help you."* - Anne Frank

+**18-02-2025: Courage**
+*"I've loved the stars too fondly to be fearful of the night."* - Sarah Williams